Why Should I Use This?

 SSL Certificates

-pyPreservica will only connect to servers which use the https:// protocol and will always validate certificates.
+pyPreservica will by default connect to servers which use the https:// protocol and will always validate certificates when connected via https.

 pyPreservica uses the Certifi project to provide SSL certificate validation.